 His career effectively ended in 2001, when a new Iraqi foreign minister pushed him out of the ministry.
 He was kicked upstairs to the president's office, where he served former foreign minister Tariq Aziz.
 But it was a purely ceremonial job; Aziz's only foreign portfolio was dealing with the Baath parties abroad and other friendlies.
 As Nizar oversaw the North American desk, that meant he handled minor-league matters like the anti-sanctions group, Voices in the Wilderness.
 He spent two hours a day in the office, surfed the Internet there, and went home.
 But he received his old salary and benefits.

 The fact that Saddam Hussein remains on the loose meant that Nizar was both fearful and still burdened with a sense of loyalty to his old patron.
 In combination, these made him careful about what he said in public.
 But he raised the idea of giving a talk to the Middle East Forum, which he did on June 4, 2003.
 I believe it was his last public appearance.
-An edited text of his presentation and the ensuing discussion follows below.
+(An edited text of his presentation and the ensuing discussion was published in the Fall 2003 issue of the Middle East Quarterly.)

 Oct.
-27, 2005 update: According to the Volcker report, as summarized by the Houston Chronicle, Texas oil tycoon Oscar Wyatt Jr. curried favor with the Saddam Hussein regime by, among other things, "donating furniture to the country's mission at the United Nations and a car to the Iraqi Embassy in Washington.
+27, 2005 update: According to the Volcker report investigating corruption in the UN oil-for-food program, as summarized by the Houston Chronicle, Texas oil tycoon Oscar Wyatt Jr. curried favor with the Saddam Hussein regime by, among other things, "donating furniture to the country's mission at the United Nations and a car to the Iraqi Embassy in Washington.
 The report said that when Nizar Hamdoon, Iraq's one-time representative to the United Nations, became ill, Wyatt picked up some of his medical bills."

 Oct.
-4, 2011 update: I received a note today from Feisal Amin Rasoul al-Istrabadi, a former Iraqi ambassador at the United Nations and now director of the Center for the Study of the Middle East at the Indiana University Maurer School of Law in Bloomington:
+4, 2011 update: I received a note today from Feisal Amin Rasoul al-Istrabadi, a former Iraqi ambassador to the United Nations and now director of the Center for the Study of the Middle East at Indiana University's Maurer School of Law in Bloomington: